Tokyo Subway Tickets & Navigation Guide 東京地下鉄

 Japan Subway Systems: How to get around in Tokyo

-Read information on the various Tokyo subway tickets available including Pasmo and Suica IC cards, one-day tickets and special tickets for foreign visitors.
+Read information on navigating Tokyo along with the various Tokyo subway tickets available including Pasmo and Suica IC cards, one-day tickets and special tickets for foreign visitors.

 Tokyo Metro Tickets

 Ticket prices for the subway in Tokyo start at 170 yen with a paper ticket, but if you are spending any time in Tokyo it would be wise to invest in a Pasmo or Suica rechargeable IC card to ease connections between the two systems, save on the wait for buying tickets, and save on fares: the fare using an IC card is up to 5 yen cheaper per ride.
 Fares (in 2017) are 170 yen, 200 yen, 240 yen, 280 yen and 310 yen increasing with the distance traveled.

 To buy your ticket, you have to go to an automatic ticketing machine that can be found near the access gates to the platform.
 Available in English, just follow this procedure: